pulumi/docs/content/blog/how-do-kubernetes-deployments-work-an-adversarial-perspective/index.md

 ---
 title: "How do Kubernetes Deployments work?
 An adversarial perspective"
+date: "2018-10-03"
+meta_desc: "Part 3 on the Kubernetes API series.
+In this blog, we take a closer look at what happens during a rollout, what happens if we kill a pod, and what happens if we add or remove labels from a pod."
+meta_image: "deployment-rollout.gif"
 authors: ["alex-clemmer"]
 tags: ["Kubernetes"]
-meta_desc: "Part 3 on the Kubernetes API series.
-In this blog, we will talk about: 1.
-What happens during a rollout; 2.
-What happens if we kill a pod; 3.
-What happens if we add or remove laabels from a pod."
-date: "2018-10-03"
-meta_image: "deployment-rollout.gif"
 ---

 *This post is part 3 in a series on the Kubernetes API.
 Earlier,